tsaridas/iptv-stremio/README.md

 - `EXCLUDE_COUNTRIES`: Comma-separated list of countries to exclude (default: empty, exclude none)
 - `EXCLUDE_CATEGORIES`: Comma-separated list of categories to exclude (default: empty, exclude none)
 - `PROXY_URL`: URL of the proxy server to use for stream verification (default: empty, no proxy)
+- `FETCH_TIMEOUT`: Timeout for fetch operations in milliseconds (default: 10000, which is 10 seconds)

 ## Running Locally (Without Docker)